pg-spot-ops/pg-spot-operator/README.md

 # Quickstart

-Let's say we're a Data Scientists (sexiest job of 21st century, remember?) and need to perform some advanced ad-hoc exploration/analytics on a medium-size dataset of a few hundred GB.
+Let's say we're Data Scientists (sexiest job of 21st century, remember?) and need to perform some advanced ad-hoc exploration/analytics on a medium-size dataset of a few hundred GB.
 Sadly all the available development DBs are not much better than our shiny new MacBook Pro - seems our data exploration quest might not exactly be a lot of fun...